 OPEC+ ministers meet to review oil cuts, compliance

-LONDON/DUBAI/MOSCOW, June 18 (Reuters) - An OPEC+ ministerial panel is due to begin talks at 1200 GMT on Thursday to review the progress of a record oil supply cut and discuss plans from countries yet to deliver their share in full on how they propose to comply.
+LONDON/DUBAI/MOSCOW, June 18 (Reuters) - An OPEC+ ministerial panel met on Thursday to review record oil supply cuts and plans by countries such as Iraq and Kazakhstan to improve compliance with their output quotas in a bid to support oil prices battered by the coronavirus crisis.

-The Organization of the Petroleum Exporting Countries and allies, known as OPEC+, have been cutting output by a record 9.7 million barrels per day (bpd) since May 1.
+The Organization of the Petroleum Exporting Countries and allies, known as OPEC+, have been cutting output by a record 9.7 million barrels per day (bpd) or 10% of global supply since May 1 after oil demand plunged by up to a third due to the crisis.

-OPEC+ agreed on June 6 to extend those cuts for another month until the end of July to further support the market.
+OPEC+ agreed this month to extend those record cuts until the end of July to provide further support to the market.

+After July, the cuts are due to taper to 7.7 million bpd until December.

-The level of cuts is due to ease after July and two OPEC+ sources said that Thursday's virtual meeting of the Joint Ministerial Monitoring Committee (JMMC), which advises OPEC+, was unlikely to recommend extending record cuts into August.
+Three OPEC+ sources said Thursday's virtual meeting of the Joint Ministerial Monitoring Committee (JMMC), which advises OPEC+, was unlikely to recommend extending the bigger cuts from July into August.

-"Unlikely, but let's see," an OPEC source said, adding that the panel would also decide the date of its next meeting, scheduled to take place in July, when the levels of cuts from August onwards would be discussed again.
+The panel is also due to decide the date of its next meeting, scheduled to take place during July, when the oil curbs from August onwards will be discussed again.

-Oil LOCc1 has recovered to above $41 a barrel from a 21-year low below $16 a barrel in April, helped by the supply cut and a recovery in demand due to an easing of government lockdowns imposed to contain the spread of the virus.
+Oil LOCc1 has recovered to above $41 a barrel from a 21-year low below $16 a barrel in April, helped by OPEC+ cuts and a recovery in demand as government ease coronavirus lockdowns.

-OPEC+ technical experts, who met on Wednesday, made no recommendation on further extending the cut and focused on production levels and compliance, OPEC+ sources said.

-Both Iraq and Kazakhstan are expected to present their plans for production cuts and compensation for overproduction to the JMMC, two OPEC+ sources said.
+Saudi Arabia, OPEC's de facto leader, and Russia have to perform a balancing act of pushing up oil prices to meet budget needs while not driving them much above $50 a barrel to avoid encouraging a resurgence of U.S. shale production.

+Russian Energy Minister Alexander Novak said on Wednesday Moscow was happy with the current oil price as a further rally would hurt demand and spur output from higher cost producers.

 ((alex.lawler@thomsonreuters.com; +44 207 542 4087; Reuters Messaging: alex.lawler.reuters.com@reuters.net))